Enrollment Options

 Discovery Programs: First-Semester Liberal Arts Programs

-When submitting your application for admission to The College of Arts and Sciences or College of Engineering and Computer Science at Syracuse University, you may indicate interest in a Discovery Program on the Common Application.
-View more information about the Discovery Program .
+When submitting your application for admission to the College of Arts and Sciences or the College of Engineering and Computer Science at Syracuse University, you may indicate interest in a Discovery Program on your application.